ji-zai/personal-site/content/essays/dear-founder.md

 xLink: "https://x.com/jisnuzai"
 ---

-The lack of money, the market, the problem you chose to tackle, your investors, competition, etc. didn't cause you to fail.
-You did.
+Lack of money, the market, the problem you chose to tackle, your investors, competition, etc. didn't cause you to fail.
+Only you caused you to fail.

 Failing isn’t bad, but not taking away the right learnings from failures is terrible for your growth as a founder, and as a person.

 To learn from a failure, you must get to the truth behind why you failed.
 The truth is difficult to see because your ego will do its best to prevent the truth from even entering your conscious mind.
 It’s a coping mechanism designed to protect your sense of self-worth.

 Fight that cope.

-It’s a bloody war with yourself, but there’s no other way to grow.
+Through this inner war with your ego to see the truth, you pull your subconscious decisions into your conscious mind, giving you greater control over your destiny.

+It’s only when you see, and accept, the truth, that you have a chance of making changes in the direction you want to change in.
+You'll be far more productive.

 It's easier to say "the market wasn't there yet", than: